SwethaSa/IMDB-Design/README.md

 #IMDB Database Design
-=>

 TASK => IMDB Design a DB for IMDB 1.
 Movie should have multiple media(Video or Image) 2.
 Movie can belongs to multiple Genre 3.
 Movie can have multiple reviews and Review can belongs to a user 4.
 Artist can have multiple skills 5.
 Artist can perform multiple role in a single film

-**
-In this task i've asked to create 5 DB tables which comprises of different columns which i have to decide and implement, Also Instructor told Joins is not required just mention the Primary Key and Foreign key that's enough so i have mentioned those alone and created a very basic IMDB Database.**
+In this task i've asked to create 5 DB tables which comprises of different columns which i have to decide and implement, Also Instructor told Joins is not required just mention the Primary Key and Foreign key that's enough so i have mentioned those alone and created a very basic IMDB Database.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 This is a basic database design for an IMDB-like system.
 The database consists of five tables representing core entities such as Movies, Artists, Media, Reviews, and Genres.
 Below is a high-level overview of the design and how these entities are related to each other.